 Hospital jobs during World War 1

-The press cutting shown below from the South Wiltshire Gazette explains the strain the hospital was under and how services were cancelled to accommodate the military cases.
-Throughout World War 1 the Infirmary constantly advertised for House and Assistant Surgeons.
-From the clippings below you can see that wages were dramatically increased to tempt applicants.
+The press cutting shown below from the South Wiltshire Gazette explains the strain the hospital was under during World War 1 and how services were cancelled to accommodate the military cases.
+Throughout the war, because of a lack of available doctors, the Infirmary constantly advertised for House and Assistant Surgeons.
+From a book of newspaper clippings below you can see that wages were dramatically increased to tempt applicants.
 In contrast to the wages of the House Surgeon, during 1915 a Second Porter could expect to earn £25 a year that included board, lodging and washing.

 Role of women